AlexLuzz/03_ERT_Inversion/README.md

 # 03_ERT_Inversion
-Repo to do geophysical inverison with ERT data
+Repo to do DC-ERT geophysical inversion with ERT data using pyGiMLi.